DIR-LAB/deep-batch-scheduler/README.md

 ```bash
 python ppo-pick-jobs.py --workload "./data/lublin_256.swf" --exp_name lublin256-seed0 --trajs 500 --seed 0
 ```
+In this experiment, we have `seed=0`, collect 500 trajectories in each epoch, and optimize average bounded slowdown.

 * Step 2: Monitor the training by checking the training curves
 ```bash